mafifafm/pxt-microbit/docs/courses/csintro/radio/project.md

 Have students write a reflection of about 150–300 words, addressing the following points:
 * What kind of Project did you do?
 How did you decide what to pick?
 * How does your project use radio communication?
-* Are there separate programs for the Sender and the Receiver micro:bits?
+* Are there separate programs for the Sender and the Receiver Raggas?
 Or 1 program for both?
 * Describe something in your project that you are proud of.
 * Describe a difficult point in the process of designing this program, and explain how you resolved it.
 * What feedback did your beta testers give you?
 How did that help you improve your design?